Coupeville Farm to School

 Coupeville Farm to School began in early 2013 when a group of parents, teachers, school food service staff, and local food advocates met to identify ways local food and agriculture could be integrated into the Coupeville School District through garden based education.
 This organization serves children of all ages in the Coupeville School District.

 CF2S has had great success, thanks to tremendous, ongoing support from our community and our schools.
-We have grown from one small educational garden by the elementary school to now serving every Coupeville Elementary student, staffed by a full time Program Manager and part-time Garden Educator and, in 2024, a School Farm Assistant.
-In partnership with the district, we added a 1 acre farm/outdoor classroom that produced 6000 pounds of food this year for our district’s cook-from-scratch kitchen that goes directly to feed our students.
-We provide financial support for the Farm Manager position.
+We have grown from one small educational garden by the elementary school to now serving every Coupeville School District student, staffed by a Program Director and Educational Coordinator and a School Farm Assistant who works with our School Farm Manager.
+In partnership with the district, the 1 acre School Farm/outdoor classroom has produced 6000 pounds of food this year for our district’s cook-from-scratch kitchen that goes directly to feed our students.
+As schools face budget shortfalls, we are committed to the success of the school farm and continue to fund the Farm Manager's position.

 We began by renovating the garden at Coupeville Elementary School to use as an outdoor classroom and community space.
-Similar garden projects are underway at the Middle and High Schools.
+In the last year we have expanded our programming to include a Middle/High School garden and outdoor classroom, a weekly adaptive garden program for our elementary life skills students, host a daily "tutorial" class at the Middle/High school, and we have begun work on "The Wolf Patch" a high school garden run by CTE (Career and Technical Education) students.
+We also host an afterschool program, Cultivating Company, every Wednesday for CMHS studetns.
 Teachers are being provided with resources to connect garden-based activities with educational standards, incorporating lessons in science, mathematics, and language arts.
 Cooking classes in the late fall and winter months encourage students to be courageous eaters and explore foods from many cultures.

 Fundraising Goals

-- Curriculum development - with a successful elementary garden curriculum in place, we will be offering classes more consistently on the School Farm.
+- Curriculum development - with a successful elementary garden curriculum in place we have expanded onto the Middle and High School campuses and are offering even more classes on the School Farm.
+In partnership with CHS we have also been assisting with the CHS CTE program.

 Our needs for this campaign are very specific:

-Can we count on you to get us over our $6000 goal?
+Can we count on you to help us reach our $7,500 goal?

 Organization Data